Roof Repair and Roof Replacement

 Metal roofing can be installed directly over existing roofing if desired and provides high functionality as it is wind resistant, won’t burn in high temperatures, helps stop snow build up, and can withstand high volumes of rainfall, in addition, metal roofing can last up to 60 years.
 The negatives of metal roofing include potential denting from heavy hail storms and it is much louder than other roofing materials during rainfall.

 This is currently the most common roofing material among America.
 Asphalt shingles provide high versatility and perform well in all climates and conditions.
 While the cost remains lower to install, the longevity or life of the roof remains at about 20 years requiring replacements more frequently than other materials.

 These panels/shingles will resemble clay or slate and are highly resistant to damage caused by heavy rainfall, high winds, and even hail and freezing temperatures.
-While they are primarily used in wet regions.
-Stone-coated steel in prone to damage from wildfires and thus these materials are commonly used in regions where fire is a risk.
-Longevity of stone-coated steel roofing can last for decades with proper installation.
+They are primarily used in wet regions.
+Stone-coated steel is prone to damage from wildfires, so these materials are commonly used in places where fire is not a risk.
+Stone-coated steel roofing can last for decades with proper installation.

 Slate provides some of the highest longevity and roofing can last for over 100 years.
 Waterproof, both burn resistant and fungus and mold resistant, slate is effective and durable in wet climates.
 Areas that receive heavy hail could cause damage to slate.

 These roofs are extremely durable when it comes to high winds, tornadoes, hurricanes and earthquakes.
 Concrete and clay tiles are best used in dry warm climates, however, due to their weight they will require additional support.